mugraph-payments/mugraph/docs/wallet-integration-checklist.md

 - [ ] Collect one node URL per network
 - [ ] Collect one provider type (blockfrost or maestro)
 - [ ] Collect one provider credential set (reused across networks)
+- [ ] Use one shared Mugraph identity and one shared in-app Cardano payment keypair across all networks
 - [ ] On first launch: generate `Keypair::random()` for BDHKE operations and persist
 - [ ] On first launch: generate `ed25519_dalek::SigningKey` for CIP-8/witness auth and persist
 - [ ] On first launch: generate one Cardano payment keypair and persist